Main menu

 Miescher's radial granulomata that consist of small nodules composed of spindle to oval-shaped histiocytes arranged around minute slits are thought to be a relatively specific finding for erythema nodosum (figure 4).

 Early lesions may be difficult to diagnose on histopathologic features alone.
-Sections may shows oedematous septa containing a prominent mixed inflammatory infiltrate, and minimal fibrosis.
+Sections may show oedematous septa containing a prominent mixed inflammatory infiltrate, and minimal fibrosis.
 As the lesions evolve, there is neutrophilic infiltration followed by chronic infiltrates, granulomas and septal fibrosis.

 Small vessel vasculitis (or venulitis) may be seen in early lesions.